dashayushman/dashayushman.github.io/_posts/2017-08-19-neural-language-model.md

     -2.92100688918

-To get the probability of the sequence, we take the n-grams of the sequence and we infer the probability of the next term to occur, take it's log and sum it with the log probabilities of all the other n-grams.
+To get the probability of the sequence, we take the n-grams of the sequence and we infer the probability of the next term to occur, take its log and sum it with the log probabilities of all the other n-grams.
 The final score is the average over all.
 There can be other ways to look at it too.
-You can notmalize by n too, where n is the number of grans you considered.
+You can normalize by n too, where n is the number of grams you considered.

 # **7.2 Generating a Sequence**
 Since we trained this Language model to predict the next term given the previous 'n' terms, we can sample sequences out of this model too.
 We start with a random term and feed it to the Model.
 The Model predicts the next term and then we concat it with our previous term and feed it again to the Model.
 In this way we can generate arbitarily long sequences from the Model.
 Let us see how this naive model generates sequences,